 The most common PRT generating CAD program is likely CADKEY which was a popular mid-range program available from 1984.
 CADKEY used the PRT format for both drawings and 3D models.
 PRT files generated by CADKEY are not as common today because in 2004 CADKEY was superseded by KeyCreator which uses a CKD extension.
-KeyCreator and Spectrum are the only programs which include code directly from CADKEY and no other products will read CADKEY PRT files as completely.
+KeyCreator products are the only programs which include code directly from CADKEY and no other products will read CADKEY PRT files as completely.
 They can read CADKEY PRT files from version 5 on (circa 1991).

 The PRT extension has been used as a 3D model format by PTC programs starting with the high-end Pro/Engineer in 1987.
 This product was re-branded as Pro/E Wildfire and then Creo Parametric and continues to use the PRT extension.
-Kubotek programs will read all these files starting with Pro/E version 16 from around 1997.
+Kubotek programs can read all these files starting with Pro/E version 16 from around 1997.
 One clue that a PRT is from the Pro/E family is that the file name is appended with a .1, .2, etc. to indicate the file revision.

 Back in the mid-1990s when SolidWorks was developing a new Windows-based parametric modeling program they concluded that the world needed another type of PRT CAD file.
 After a couple of releases dealing with confusion between SolidWorks, CADKEY, Pro/E, and UG PRT files they did the helpful thing and changed from PRT to the SLDPRT extension.
 Kubotek translators will read the SolidWorks format from version 98 and on.